 WHY NATIVE PLANTS?

 Public spaces and residential neighborhoods are usually designed with a limited palette of plant species, mostly from Europe and Asia.
 Because native insect species (like monarch butterflies) can eat only specific plants in their larval stages, they starve when they encounter only exotic vegetation.
-Those native insect species serve as the main food source for all small mammals and amphibians.
-No native flora means no native insects, and that means no wildlife . . . including people who rely on plants and animals for food!
+Those native insect species serve as the main food sources for all small mammals and amphibians.
+No native flora means no native insects, and that means no wildlife...including people who rely on plants and animals for food!

 APPLY TODAY TO BE AN URBAN NATURALIST

-Work begins part-time in mid-April, with full-time opportunities during the summer as schedules allow.
-Beginning pay rate is $12 an hour.
+Work begins in May and ends in August, with full-time opportunities during the summer and possible fall extensions.
+Beginning pay rate is $15 an hour.
+Check the "Job Opportunities" on our website for application details.